py-pdf/fpdf2/docs/Drawing.md

 ```

 Because all transforms operate on points relative to the origin, if we had
-rotated the image without first centering it on the origin, we would have
+rotated the path without first centering it on the origin, we would have
 rotated it partway off of the page.
 Similarly, the size-reduction from the
 scaling would have moved it closer to the origin.
 By bracketing the transforms
 with the two translations, the placement of the drawing on the page is